2019: How Igbo youths plan to resist vote buying in S/East - Vanguard News Nigeria

 The President and Vice President of Ohanaeze Ndigbo Youth Council, Messrs Okechukwu Isiguzoro and Obinna Achionye, respectively, in a statement issued on Thursday in Abakaliki, indicated the plan of the coalition.

-It said the coalition including South-East Women Professionals, World Igbo Youth Congress and Igbo Students Movement, had vowed to mobilise the entire Southeast zone and Igbos in other regions to resist attempts by political elite to sell Igbo votes.
+The statement said the coalition, including South-East Women Professionals, World Igbo Youth Congress and Igbo Students Movement, had vowed to mobilise the entire Southeast zone and Ndigbo in other regions to resist attempts by political elite to sell votes belonging to Ndigbo.

 “We call on Igbo youths, progressives, leaders and agitators to rise up and defend the traditions, values and culture of our people, as we will fight against those whose interests are to sell Igbo votes to the highest bidder, especially in the presidential election,” the statement read in part.